 Take stock of your kids’ school supplies and clothing before you head to the stores.
-Are there items that they can use from last year?
+Are there items that they can use from the last year?
 What clothes still fit and are in good shape?
 If your kid already has a backpack and sneakers that will keep him set through the next school year, there’s no need to buy new ones.

-Watch the sales
+Watch the Sales

-There are dozens of back to school sales during the months before the new school year on everything from pencils to graphing calculators to designer sneakers.
+There are dozens of back-to-school sales during the months before the new school year on everything from pencils to graphing calculators to designer sneakers.
 Keep an eye out for sales at stores and plan your shopping trips accordingly to get the best deals possible.
-Also, it is important to have your kids involved with the process so that they can have control over their back to school purchases.
+Focus on getting the best price for the expensive items in your list.

-Organize a swap with other parents
+Organize a Swap with Other Parents

 Pick a time and date to get together with family and friends in the area who have kids of similar ages.
 Most people organize swaps around clothing, but you can include other school supplies if there is a need for it.
 Encourage participants to bring clean, gently used clothing that can be worn for another school year.
-Generally the rule is to take as many items as you bring, but don’t feel as though you have to stick to this guideline.
+Generally, the rule is to take as many items as you bring, but don’t feel as though you have to stick to this guideline.

 Dorothy Hastings is the Director of First School, which are three preschool and child care centers located throughout Southern California.
 First School provides a hands-on approach to preschool education and Child Care Programs that emphasizes all around child development.
 In addition to their intuitive academic approach, First School also focuses on developing a child’s social skills and self-confidence, which is made possible in their intimate learning atmosphere.